ninckblokje/payara-hackaton-school-management-system-micro/README.md

 The backend is based upon Jakarte EE 10 running on Payara Micro 6.2.
 The frontend is based upon [Vue.js](https://vuejs.org/) with [PrimeVue](https://primevue.org/) written in Typescript.
 Communication is done using REST API's.

 Authentication by the frontend was designed to use cookies, however to use cookies cross site (if the UI is developed locally) the same site attribute should be used.
-However Payara does not yet offer this ability (see https://github.com/payara/Payara/pull/6200).
-For now the frontend uses HTTP basic auth for every request..
+However, Payara does not yet offer this ability (see https://github.com/payara/Payara/pull/6200).
+For now the frontend uses HTTP basic auth for every request...

 Security is implemented on the resource and repository layers.
 For testing purposes the following users will be automatically created by Payara Micro:
 - Administrators: